Spydiecy/ProtectedPay_Lisk/README.md

 ### Design Philosophy

+- **AI-First Approach**: Natural language and voice interactions for blockchain operations
 - **Multi-Chain Inspired**: UI themes designed to match Flow Network and Filecoin branding
 - **Glassmorphism**: Modern, clean aesthetics with depth and transparency
 - **Responsive Layout**: Perfect experience on any device